-Experimentation panel
+Experimentation panel experimentation-panel

 Read more about the integration between Adobe Customer Journey Analytics and Adobe Target.

-Access Control access
+Access control access

-Step 1: Create connection to experiment dataset/s connection
+Create connection to experiment datasets

-The recommended data schema is for the experiment data to be in an Object array that contains the experiment and variant data in two separate dimensions.
+The recommended data schema is for the experimentation data to be in an Object array that contains the experiment and variant data in two separate dimensions.
 Both dimensions need to be in a single object array.
-If you have your experiment data in a single dimension (with experiment and variant data in a delimited string), you can use the substring setting in data views to split the dimension into two for use in the panel.
+If you have your experimentation data in a single dimension (with experiment and variant data in a delimited string), you can use the substring setting in data views to split the dimension into two for use in the panel.

-Step 2: Add context labels in data views context-labels
+Add context labels in data views

 In Customer Journey Analytics data views settings, admins can add context labels to a dimension or metric and Customer Journey Analytics services like Experimentation panel can use these labels for their purposes.
 Two pre-defined labels are used for the Experimentation panel: